TheCloneMaster/AK-Odoo/res_currency_cr_adapter/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Apps*
-5. Search For *Currency Costa Rica Adapter*
+5. Search For *Costa Rica Currency Adapter*
 6. Install the module

 Usage